Video Format War VHS vs Betamax?

 Consumers ask for a machine that would allow for increased recording time and longer tape length.

-Not listening to buyers created a situation that JVC saw to design a better product that consumers and manufacturers would be able to afford.
+Not listening to buyers created a situation that JVC saw to design a better product that consumers and manufacturers could afford.

-People found VHS a better option over Betamax due to price, size, and recording time.
+People found VHS a better option than Betamax due to price, size, and recording time.

-Betamax was superior to VHS when it came to video and image quality, but JVC would recognize that consumers wanted convenience and price over resolution.
+Betamax was superior to VHS regarding video and image quality, but JVC would recognize that consumers wanted convenience and price over resolution.

-Sony and JVC would enter a Betamax vs VHS format war in the 80s and who could create a better product with longer time to record, at the best price.
+Sony and JVC would enter a VHS vs. Betamax format war in the 80s, and who could create a better product with a longer time to record at the best price?

 VHS recorders would allow you to record and copy a full-length movie from your television to the VCR.